-Apart from scheduling meetings, Microsoft Teams can also be used to set up a live event.
+Apart from scheduling meetings and webinars, Microsoft Teams can also be used to set up a live event.
 When using this option, an organiser sets up the meeting in Teams and sends a link to participants.
 Depending on the option used, participants can either join via a web browser, or need to install Microsoft Teams on their devices.

 A live event is set up and managed by either one person, or a group of people, who each have a set of responsibilities.